Optimizing Treatment Allocation in the Presence of Interference: Experiments

 \subsubsection{Optimization algorithms}

-To maximize TTE we use two heuristics: the \textit{greedy algorithm (OTAPI-GR)} \citep{kempe2003maximizing} and the \textit{genetic algorithm (OTAPI-GA)} \citep{bucur2016influence}.
+To maximize TTE we use two heuristics: the \textit{greedy algorithm (OTAPI-GR)} and the \textit{genetic algorithm (OTAPI-GA)}.

 The greedy algorithm is an iterative approach where the allocation set is sequentially expanded until the budget $k$ is reached.
 In each iteration, the marginal gain in TTE associated with the addition of each remaining node to the allocation set is calculated.
 This marginal gain can be estimated as $\sum_{i \in \mathcal{N}} \hat{\omega}_i(t_i',z_i') -\sum_{i \in \mathcal{N}} \hat{\omega}_i(t_i,z_i) $ where $\mathbf{t}$ is the treatment vector from the previous iteration, and $\mathbf{t'}$ is $\mathbf{t}$ with an additional node $j$ receiving treatment.
 The treatment vector $\mathbf{t'}$ with the highest estimated TTE is chosen for that iteration.